 A whole website accessibility auditing tool for Umbraco

-Accessibility Reporter is an open source tool integrated into Umbraco for testing your website against the Web Content Accessibility Guidelines (WCAG) to help you make your website accessible.
+Accessibility Reporter is a free, open source tool integrated into Umbraco for testing your website against WCAG 2.2, helping you build accessible digital experiences.

 Requires a developer to install.